This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - Pinch salt

-- 2 Tablespoons chia seeds Add another Tablespoon for a thick consistency
+- 2 tablespoons chia seeds Add another tablespoon for a thick consistency

 - Optional toppings berries, nuts, chocolate chips